 AFTER THE EVENT - An investigation request can be used to help a driver understand if they did anything wrong and how they can improve, as well as to ascertain if there are grounds for applying sanctions to other drivers.
-Investigation requests are dealt with on a confidential basis.
+Investigation requests should be sent via email to standards@cgrc.uk.